Death of Yuri Gagarin

 On 27 March 1968, Yuri Gagarin, the first human to go into space, died together with pilot Vladimir Seryogin during a routine training flight, after the MiG-15 jet fighter they were flying crashed near Novosyolovo in the Soviet Union.

 After his death, the Soviet government declared a period of national mourning in the memory of Gagarin.
 This was the first case in Soviet history where a day of national mourning was declared after the death of a person while performing work for the state and was the first time it happened for someone who was not a head of state.

 At 21:15 of the next day, the remains of Gagarin and Vladimir Seryogin were cremated.
 Their ashes were buried in the Kremlin Wall Necropolis.

 Wrapped in secrecy, the cause of the crash that killed Gagarin is uncertain and became the subject of several theories.
 At least three investigations into the crash were conducted separately by the Air Force, official government commissions, and the KGB.
 According to a biography of Gagarin by Jamie Doran and Piers Bizony, Starman: The Truth Behind the Legend of Yuri Gagarin, the KGB worked "not just alongside the Air Force and the official commission members but against them."

 The aircraft

 The training aircraft MiG-15UTI no. 612739, in which (according to N. Kamanin's diary) the crash happened, was made on 19 March 1956 in Aero Vodochody factory in Czechoslovakia.
-After its entry into service it was repaired twice (on July 13, 1962, and March 30, 1967).
+After its entry into service it was repaired twice (on 13 July 1962, and 30 March 1967).
 Its engine, RD-45FA no. 84445A, was produced on 25 December 1954 and was repaired four times (1957, 1959, 1964 and 1967) after fulfilling 100 flight hours each time.
 After the last repair, the engine worked for 66 hours and 51 minutes.